 I haven’t lost weight as a result of running and don’t really care any more.
 Knowing I am stronger and fitter than I have been before is what motivates me to lace up and run—anywhere.

-Shama Karkal is an avid runner and, when she is not running, spends her life helping build social enterprises.
+Shama Karkal is an avid runner and, when she is not running, spends her life in the social development sector helping people.
 Her positive attitude to health and fitness, is inspirational.
 Despite all the travels and busy work schedule, she makes time to run.
 A discipline, she hopes all working professionals try and adopt.